Back to blog

 }

-At this point, our PHP web scraper is performing data extraction from only a single URL.
-In real-life web scraping scenarios, multiple pages would be involved.
+At this stage, our PHP web scraping script only processes one page, performing data extraction from a single URL.
+In real web scraping scenarios, you’ll need to handle multiple pages.

 try {